 A second fallback strategy when a downstream dependency is failing could be to compute the value locally instead.
 This could mean either returning a default (static) value, or using a simple formula to compute the response.
 For example, a marketplace application might have a service to calculate shipping costs.
 If it is unavailable, then using a default price might be acceptable.
 Or even $0 - users are unlikely to complain about errors that benefit them, and it’s better than losing business!

 Similarly, cached values are often used as fallbacks.
 If the service isn’t available to calculate the most up to date value, returning a stale response might be better than returning nothing.
-If an application is already caching the value with a short expiration to optimize performance, it can be reused as a fallback cache by setting two expiration times: one for normal circumstances, and another when the service providing the response has failed.
+If an application is already caching the value with a short expiration to optimise performance, it can be reused as a fallback cache by setting two expiration times: one for normal circumstances, and another when the service providing the response has failed.

 Finally, if the response is too complex to compute locally or if major functionality of the application is required to have a fallback, then an entirely new service can act as a fallback; a backup service.
 Such a service is a big investment, so to make it worthwhile some trade-offs must be accepted.
 The backup service should be considerably simpler than the service it is intended to replace; if it is too complex then it will require constant testing and maintenance, not to mention documentation and training to make sure it is well understood within the engineering team.
 Also, a complex system is more likely to fail when activated.
 Usually such systems will have very few or no dependencies, and certainly should not depend on any parts of the original system, since they could have failed, rendering the backup system useless.

 At Grab, we make use of various fallback strategies in our services.
 For example, our microservice framework Grab-Kit has built-in support for returning cached values when a downstream service is unresponsive.
-We’ve even built a backup service to replicate our core functionality, so we can continue to serve customers despite severe technical difficulties!
+We’ve even built a backup service to replicate our core functionality, so we can continue to serve consumers despite severe technical difficulties!

-Up next, Architecture Patterns and Chaos Engineering…
+Up Next, Architecture Patterns and Chaos Engineering…

 We’ve covered various techniques in designing reliable and resilient systems in the previous articles.
 I hope you found them useful.
 Comments are always welcome.